abrar2703/Install-Docker-Exercise/README.md

 1. The Installing *Docker 3.6.0* window is transformed and shows installation succeeded as shown in figure below.
 ![Installdocker1](Images_DockerInstall/Install%205.png)
 1. Click on **Close and restart** to complete the installation process.
-On successful installation, after restart search for Docker, and select **Docker Desktop** in the search results.
+On successful installation and after restart, search for Docker, and select **Docker Desktop** in the search results.
 See figure below
 ![Installdocker1](Images_DockerInstall/Install%206.png)
 1. Click on **Docker Desktop** and It loads docker application. see the Application interface in below figure.
 ![Installdocker1](Images_DockerInstall/Install%20Docker-End.png)